Image of God (Imago Dei)

 1 Introduction

 Both the rare biblical references and the vast, ambiguous interpretations in theology present significant challenges for making positive theological use of the concept.
 One might even suggest developing theological anthropology on a broader basis, without referencing the imago Dei.
-However, two factors make ‘the image’ indispensable for any presentation of Christian anthropology:
+However, two factors make ‘the image’ indispensable for any presentation of Christian anthropology.

-This article examines the biblical use of imago Dei in both the Old and New Testaments (section 2).
+This article examines the biblical use of the imago Dei in both the Old and New Testaments (section 2).
 It then discusses some of the historically most influential theological understandings of the human resemblance of God implied in the concept, categorized as mimetic, relational, and dynamic interpretations of ‘the image’ (section 3).
 Finally, it presents selected interdisciplinary perspectives demonstrating how the imago Dei concept functions in modern theology in dialogue with non-theological anthropology on issues of human nature, human dignity, and humanity’s place in the cosmos in light of the current ecological crisis (section 4).

 2 The imago Dei in the Bible